 No science is more fun than candy cane science.
-But you don’t have to have candy canes to make these salt crystal candy canes!
+But you don’t have to have candy canes to make these salt crystal candy canes for a super fun candy cane science experiment!

 Making salt crystals is a fun way to explore candy cane science even if you don’t have any in the house!
-We loved this fun addition to our crystal science fair projects.
+We loved this fun addition to our crystal experiments.

 Read on to see how we made our candy cane crystals.